datagrok-ai/public/help/transform/random-data-test.md

    distribution

 1. Open "Random data" dialog.
 Leave the values of all fields by default.
 Set the value of field " Show histogram" as true.
-Alternately select all the possible values ​​of the "Distribution" field ("Normal", "Log-Normal", "Binomial", "Poisson", "Uniform")
+Alternately select all the possible values   of the "Distribution" field ("Normal", "Log-Normal", "Binomial", "Poisson", "Uniform")

 * When you select a new value for the "Distribution" field, a new column is added to "demog" table
-* Names and values ​​of new columns correspond to the selected distribution
+* Names and values   of new columns correspond to the selected distribution
 * [Histogram](../visualize/viewers/histogram.md) is created for each new column
 * When "Distribution" field value changed, then parameters that are not suitable for the corresponding distribution become unavailable for editing